MARIANNE LOCKE, Ed.D, Founding Executive Director, is a model program consultant for curriculum.

 JULIE BENNETT was born in Glendora, California, and studied ballet and tap growing up.
 She received a BA degree from CSU Hayward, in English, and an MA degree in Dance from Mills College.
 She had her own dance studio, "Centrifigus," in Mt.
 Shasta for six years.
 She then worked for Siskiyou County Schools as a sign language interpreter for hearing impaired students.
 She received her teaching credential from CSU Chico in 1988 and taught kindergarten through third grade for twenty-five years.
 She became a member of Shasta Taiko and has performed with them for over fifteen years.

 WANDA WELLBOURN was born and raised in Siskiyou County.
-I graduated from McCloud High in 1971 I have been playing taiko, with Shasta Taiko (www.shastayama.org), since 1990.
+She graduated from McCloud High in 1971.
+Wanda has been playing taiko with Shasta Taiko since 1990.
 Carrying on a family tradition, Wanda started playing ukulele in 2012; her grandfather, Tony Correa paid his passage from Hawaii to California in 1917 as a ship's musician.
 She is an avid supporter of the arts, music, and sports.
 In Wanda’s words, “I am so grateful to be able to give back to my home community of McCloud with the programs offered by Young Imaginations.”